jishnusaurav/Classification-of-Iris-Flowers/README.md

 The program takes the dataset using the load_iris() function present in the sklearn that we imported in the beginning.
 We split the dataset into training and testing parts for the respective purposes.
-We then train our model using the KNN algorithm and then use the predict method to predict method to predict the model and give us the output.
+We then train our model using the KNN algorithm and then use the predict method to predict the model and give us the output.